matheusho/paulosorrentino.com.br/README.md

 ## Did you remember a phrase?

 Awesome!
-Add the new phrase at the of file `data/phrases.json` and send the PR.
+Add the new phrase at the end of file `data/phrases.json` and send the PR.

 ```
 [